jazzij/powertoken/README.md

 Researchers are affiliated with the GroupLens Center for Social and Human-Centered Computing.

-For info, check out our website at [GroupLens](https://grouplens.org).
+For more info, check out our website at [GroupLens](https://grouplens.org).

 The code for this project is licensed under the MIT License.